 Does your child love performing, music, developing characters and having fun?

-Our acting classes for Stage and Screen will give students the space to practice both screen and stage techniques in a fun and supportive environment.
+Our acting classes will give students the space to express their creativity whilst learning stage performance techniques in a supportive and fun environment.

 Timetable and Enrolment

 Scots College Drama rooms.